Stationary measures and random walks on $\tilde{A}_2$-buildings: Introduction

-Finding stationary measures on $X$ or on a natural compactification of $X$ and studying their properties is one of the major tasks in the theory of random dynamical systems.

-The goal of this paper is to undertake this when $X$ is an affine building of type $\tilde{A}_2$, endowed with a non-elementary isometric action by a measured group $(G, \mu)$.
+The goal of this paper is to undertake this when $X$ is a non-discrete affine building of type $\tilde{A}_2$.
 Having in mind the deep connections between buildings and algebraic groups, studying stationary measures and random processes on $\tilde{A}_2$-buildings can be seen as an extension of the theory of random products in linear groups.